himanshu0998/Gemini-Request-Hub/README.md

 <h1>Gemini-Request-hub</h1>

-This is a backend project build on top of freely available Google Gemini APIs which provides prompt, chat and image processsing APIs to its end users which can be further used to integrate with any frontend application as per the requirements.
+This is a backend system is build on top of freely available Google Gemini APIs and provides API end points for prompt, chat and image processing AI-powered features to its end users which can be further used to integrate with any frontend application as per the requirements.

+This system also provides a basic user authentication and authorization to secure the API end points using Flask-JWT.

 <h2>Repository Structure:</h2>